Michoumichmich/SYCL_FS/doc/README.md

   async functions: `try_get_result`, `get_result` and `wait`.
 After getting the result one need to `release` the channel.
 - Template parameters of `call_remote_procedure`: `do_acquire_channel` and `do_release_channel` specify whether the call manages the channel lifetime.
 By default, both are set to `true`.
 - Even though we're talking about "remote procedure calls", they are in fact "remote function calls", the communication is bidirectional.
-- Releasing twice a channel or releasing a not acquired channel is wrong and will `abort()`.
+- Releasing twice a channel or releasing a not acquired channel is a programming error and will `abort()` by safety.